 3. Figure Out How to Avoid Tripping Over Backpacks and Purses

 Along with all the shoes, people tend to drop their backpacks and purses right away upon getting home.
 Usually, this means a precarious stack of bags on the end table near the door, or worse, a pile of bags in front of the door.
 No one intends to create a tripping hazard, but it happens nonetheless if there is nowhere else for those items to go.

 To alleviate the risk and avoid tripping hazards, design your mudroom with some low cubbies or make sure there are extra hooks or shelves in your mudroom lockers for bag storage.
 That should do the trick.
 Designating a storage cabinet or locker for each person near their usual drop zone will make it easy for them to store their items out of the way.

-Thinking about these things can help you achieve the perfect mudroom.
+Thinking about these things are all mudroom design tips that can help you get a mudroom that truly works for you and your home.
 Then, following these mudroom organization tips should help you defuse the clutter bomb before it goes off and, hopefully, prevent one from forming in the first place in the future.
 Good luck!